Christoph16478/iq/iq_python.md

 if __name__ == '__main__':
     main()

-# Output:
-# 40
 ```

 ----

-**Write a Python program to check whether a given string is a palindrome or not, without using an iterative method?**
+## **Write a Python program to check whether a given string is a palindrome or not, without using an iterative method?**

 A palindrome is a word, phrase, or sequence that reads the same backward as forward, e.g., madam, nurses run, etc.